pkirkham/pkirkham.github.io/_posts/analysis/2026-01-18-viscosity-lbc.md

 }
 ```

-The `criticalTemperatureEstimate()` and `criticalPressureEstimate()` estimate a pseudo-critical point based on mixture rules such as those proposed by Kay.
 The `PVT.gasViscosityLowPressureStielThodos`, `PVT.viscosityReducingParameter` and `PVT.viscosityJossiStielThodos` methods are implemented as follows:

 ```java
 /**